wq/wq/docs/io/base-io.md

 ### Assigning Values to Properties

 Most properties (including mixin properties) can be set by passing them as arguments when initializing the class.
-However, in general it is better to create a subclass with the properities pre-set.
+However, in general it is better to create a subclass with the properties pre-set.

 ```python
 # Works, but less re-usable